 Some states allow other family members, such as children and grandchildren to visit for extended periods.
 Washington and California even provide trailers or mobile homes on prison grounds for conjugal visits with spouses and extended family visits with other family members.

-All but one sate restrict conjugal visits to heterosexual spouses
+All but one state restrict conjugal visits to heterosexual spouses

 Of the six states that do allow conjugal visits, California alone has extended the privilege to registered domestic partners of the same sex.
 In 2007, California followed the lead of several other countries and announced that the state would permit same sex domestic partner conjugal visits.
 Mexico, Brazil, Canada, and Belgium are among the countries that allow conjugal visits by same sex partners of prisoners.